Healthy Homes Assessment Karaka Bays

 What are unreasonable gaps or holes?

-If you are able to feel external air getting in, or see an unobstructed draught coming out of a hole or gap or crack, then it’s probably a gap or an opening that needs sealing in some way.
-Large gaps and cracks should be fixed permanently.
-The gaps that exceed 3mm that allow air in or out from your home need the sealing.
-For instance, if an open fireplace is not in use, it may cause draughts and must be sealed from.
-Landlords and property managers are responsible for ensuring such draughts are eliminated in the maximum extent possible.
+If you are able to feel external air entering or a clear draught from a hole or gap, then it’s likely a crack or hole that needs sealing in any way.
+Large cracks and gaps should be permanently stopped.
+The gaps that exceed 3mm that let air into or out from the house require seals.
+For example, if an open fireplace isn’t used it could cause draughts, and should be blocked off.
+Property managers and landlords are responsible for making sure such draughts are eliminated as far as possible.

-You don’t need to block gaps or holes which are part of the construction.
-For example, tiny gaps around doors and windows could be required to allow for movement of the structure when the home warms and cools so that they can still be closed and opened instead of than securing.
-We will test all doors and windows during your Healthy Homes assessment of your rental property.
+There is no require to block up intentional gaps or holes which are part of the building.
+For example, tiny gaps around windows and doors could be necessary to allow movement of the building when the home warms and cools to allow them to be opened and closed rather than sticking.
+We will examine every window and door during the Healthy Homes assessment of your rental property.

 See the full details to the Healthy Homes draught stopping requirements.